HugoXOX3/PythonBitcoinMiner/README.md

 4. Input your Bitcoin address and enjoy mining.

-The Another way to Run a Miner on IOS is to build IPA.All the Guide and Files are in [iosbitcoinminer](https://github.com/HugoXOX3/PythonBitcoinMiner/tree/main/iosbitcoinminer)

 ---

 ## Warning

 ⚠️ Mining Bitcoin on a mobile device with poor cooling may damage your device.

----

-## Donations

-If you find this project useful, consider supporting it with a bitcoin donation:

-**Bitcoin Address**: `bc1qt7a6vl28czf00vmuse9j7xwpyr7jjt83m2hljh`

 ---